DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 Rules to live by
 * **Don't panic**.
 The jargon and concepts will seem mysterious at first, but if you keep with it they'll start to make sense.
+* **One step at a time.**  Go as slowly as you need.
+Speed is not only unneeded, it often leads to mistakes.
 * **Ask for help**.
 Raise your hand if you don't follow what we're doing.
 * Develop your **Google fu**.
 Learn to find answers to your questions with Google.